Pierre David de Colbert-Chabanais: 1814–1817

-General Colbert fought bravely at Montmirail, Champaubert and Nangis, but finally defected to the Bourbons, who made him a chevalier de Saint-Louis and commander of the lancers corps in the royal guard.
+During the 1814 defence of France General Colbert displayed his usual bravery and skill, fighting at La Rothière, Champaubert, Château-Thierry, Montmirail, Nangis, Craonne, Reims and Arcis-sur-Aube.
+Upon Napoleon's abdication, Colbert submitted to the Bourbons, who made him a chevalier de Saint-Louis and commander of the lancers corps in the royal guard.
 On Napoleon's return, general Colbert dithered until 23 March 1815.
-When Colbert came to the Tuileries, Napoleon said to him icily "General Colbert, I've been waiting for you for three days", to which Colbert replied "I have been waiting for you for a year" and Napoleon put him in command of his personal guard.
-Colbert was wounded fighting at Waterloo and after the armée de la Loire was disbanded the Bourbons held a grudge against Colbert.
+When Colbert came to the Tuileries, Napoleon said to him "General Colbert, I've been waiting for you for three days", to which Colbert replied "I have been waiting for you for a year" and Napoleon put him in command of his personal guard.
+Colbert was present at Quatre Bras where he was wounded in the left arm but continued to lead his men at Waterloo with his arm in a sling.
+After the armée de la Loire was disbanded the Bourbons held a grudge against Colbert.
 He thus returned home, only for his loyalty to turn against him – in 1816 he was arrested without charge, held in the Prison de l'Abbaye for two months and exiled on his release.
 In 1817, however, he was recalled.

 1826–1853

-After ten years' inactivity, his military career only resumed in 1826.
-However, he had lost the brilliance he had shown during the Napoleonic Wars and instead became inspector general of cavalry and commander of a division of the camp de Lunéville.
+After ten years' inactivity, his military career resumed in 1826 and he became inspector general of cavalry and commander of a division of the camp de Lunéville.
 After the July Revolution in 1830, he was put in charge of disbanding the eight cavalry regiments of the former royal guard.
 In 1834, general Colbert became aide-de-camp to Prince Louis, Duke of Nemours, accompanying the prince to Africa and taking part in the first expedition to Constantine in 1836.
 He was made a peer of France in 1838 and Grand Cross of the Légion d'honneur in 1839.

 He was standing next to Louis Philippe I during Giuseppe Marco Fieschi's assassination attempt and was wounded by Fieschi's gun.
 He died in 1853.